 Real estate can be a personal residence, vacation home, timeshare property, farm, commercial property or undeveloped land.

 A charitable remainder trust provides you or other named individuals income each year for life or a period not exceeding 20 years from assets you give to the trust you create.

-You fund this type of trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this type of trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 You can also make additional gifts; each one also qualifies for a tax deduction.
 The trust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
-When the trust terminates, the remaining principal goes to the State University of Iowa Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to the UI Foundation as a lump sum.

-You fund this trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 Each year the trust pays you or another named individual the same dollar amount you choose at the start.
-When the trust terminates, the remaining principal goes to the State University of Iowa Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to the UI Foundation as a lump sum.

 A beneficiary designation clearly identifies how specific assets will be distributed after your death.